-[i] During the year ended December 31, 2017, the Company incorporated Maricann GmbH and Mariplant GmbH, limited liability entities in Germany.
+- [i] During the year ended December 31, 2017, the Company incorporated Maricann GmbH and Mariplant GmbH, limited liability entities in Germany.
 The Company through its wholly owned subsidiary Maricann B.V. owns 95% of the issued and outstanding shares of the entities, while the remaining 5% non-controlling interest is retained by a key management employee of the newly incorporated subsidiaries.
 This 5% non-controlling interest can be put to the Company for redemption at €5,000 in certain circumstances and therefore has been classified as a liability.
 In addition, the key management employee is entitled to a profit share of 5% subject to certain adjustments provided the individual continues to provide employee services to the Company.
-Maricann GmbH and Mariplant GmbH serves to allow the Company to expand in to the German market.

-- [ii] During January 2017, the Company entered into an agreement with an operator of a clinical network, who is a shareholder of the Company, to provide assessment and education with respect to medical cannabis for the Company.
+Maricann GmbH and Mariplant GmbH serves to allow the Company to expand in to the German market. - [ii] During January 2017, the Company entered into an agreement with an operator of a clinical network, who is a shareholder of the Company, to provide assessment and education with respect to medical cannabis for the Company.
 As at December 31, 2017, the amount provided to this related party was \$125,000.
 The loan bears interest at 6% per annum and is due in January 2018.
-The balance was collected in January 2018. - [iii] During the year ended December 31, 2017, the Company entered into a reservation agreement to acquire for €3,000,000 [\$4,611,150] an entity in Germany.
+The balance was collected in January 2018. - [iii] During the year ended December 31, 2017, the Company entered into a reservation agreement to acquire for €3,000,000 [\$4,560,600] an entity in Germany.
 Such entity holds a property in Naunhof, Germany that the Company intends to utilize in the event of obtaining required licenses in Germany to cultivate and distribute cannabis for medical purposes.
 An entity jointly owned by the CEO of the Company and a key management employee of the Company's German subsidiaries held preemptive rights over this property.
 In entering into a reservation agreement, the Company paid another entity affiliated with the Company's CEO €410,000 (\$767,944) to acquire these preemptive rights.
-Such amount is included in Other assets [see Note 7].
+During the nine month period ended September 30, 2018, the Company acquired this German entity, Proimaging. [see note 9].